Brazilian 'Old Believer' Faces Deportation After 20 Years in Siberian Taiga

 “All his adult life, he considered Russia his native country.
 Now he has nowhere to go,” activist Olga Suvorova wrote.

-Police told the TASS news agency that the Brazilian Old Believer, whose Cyrillic name is Khanofer (Onufry) Yefimov li Keiros, had been instructed several times to obtain Russian citizenship.
+Police told the TASS news agency that the Brazilian Old Believer, whose Cyrillic name is Khanofer Yefimoff di Keiros, had been instructed several times to obtain Russian citizenship.

 Suvorova said they had appealed the deportation ruling.
 The Brazilian’s wife and three children have taken the year’s last ferry from their isolated village to Krasnoyarsk for DNA tests to prove their kinship, she told TASS.